FOMO Addiction: The Fear of Missing Out

 I have my doubts.

-I believe, much to their detriment, that the makers of social networking technologies have some rough idea — but not in any nuanced or scientific way — how the tools and products they create are changing human behavior.
-(If these companies really wanted to take their efforts to the next stage, they should consider hiring some psychologists!)
-It’s an impulse control problem — we cannot easily control our impulse to “check” the technology to ensure something “more important” isn’t waiting our immediate attention.
+I believe, much to their detriment, that the makers of social networking technologies have some rough idea — but not in any nuanced or scientific way — how the tools and products they create are changing human behavior.1 It’s an impulse control problem — we cannot easily control our impulse to “check” the technology to ensure something “more important” isn’t waiting our immediate attention.

 The reality is that there are few things so truly important in life, they can’t wait.
 Sure, I understand it if you’re the President of the United States — you have a legitimate reason to check your texts during dinner.
 But everyone else, not so much.
 We’re succumbing to our FOMO when we do so.